 An informative visitor centre provides touch-screen presentations, fact-finding quizzes for children and adults, and an opportunity to see artefacts discovered during archaeological excavations in the 1970s.

-Skara Brae is part of the Heart of Neolithic Orkney World Heritage Site.
+Skara Brae is part of the Heart of Neolithic Orkney UNESCO World Heritage Site.

 During the summer months access to Skaill House is included in the ticket price.

 Summer opening times: Monday to Sunday, 09:30 - 17:30 (last admission 4.45pm).

 Winter opening times (Skara Brae only): Monday to Sunday, 10:00 - 16:00 (last admission at 15:15).